-The INDICIUM DataBus works like an Enterprise Service Bus (ESB) to provide an easy to configure and manage platform for the exchange of data between technology domains.
+The INDICIUM DataBus a time-series optimised Enterprise Service Bus (ESB) designed to provide an easy to configure and manage platform for the exchange of data between technology domains.
 The complexities of integrating with a variety of different technologies in both domains has been simplified into easy to configure plugins leveraging existing standards and interfaces.

 With modern Information Technology (IT) concepts like machine learning and artificial intelligence, an organisation's data has become more valuable than ever before.
 The biggest hurdle for organisations is how to get the data they already have, to somewhere where they can start to build value from that data.

 Operational Technology (OT), like SCADA systems and Building Management System have existed in one form or another for decades, and provide the robust monitoring and control that keeps industies ticking over.
 Integration of these two worlds becomes extremely easy with the DataBus

 The INDICIUM DataBus makes integration of data sources painless.
 The user interface manages all aspects of configuration allowing you to setup connectors and data feeds easily and with confidence.

 The plugin architecture provides a number of default integration options such as OPC, OLE DB and REST, while also allowing for unique data source plugins to be created using either the in-built IronPython plugin, or through implementation of custom .NET class libraries.

 The Indicium DataBus features an HTML 5 interface for configuration and testing of all connectors and transformations, and the building of custom dashboards to allow you to view your data.
 The user interface uses responsive design techniques to adjust itself to the size of the device, allowing you to use it on desktop computers through to smart phones and tablets.

 Create and manage connectors and processing pipelines through an easy to use browser-based interface.
 As you add new config or make changes to existing config, the DataBus responds instantly allowing you to gather feedback about what you have done.